 Agriculture In Review

-I'm Lacy Gray with the Ag Information Network of the West.
+I’m Lacy Gray and that’s Washington Ag Today on the Ag Information Network.